googlegenomics/gcp-variant-transforms/gcp_variant_transforms/testing/data/vcf/README.md

 is enabled, failed VCF record reads will not raise errors and the BigQuery table can still be generated.

+`invalid-4.2-AF-mismatch.vcf` is created on `valid-4.2.vcf` by changing the value of `AF` field in `20:17330` to have too many values (two instead of one) and the value in `20:1234567` to have too few values (one instead of two).
+By default, the job will fail as the cardinalities do not match, but it should be successful when `allow_malformed_records` is enabled.

 The folder `merge` is created to test the merge options.
 Three .vcf files are created. `merge1.vcf` contains two samples, while `merge2.vcf` and `merge3.vcf` contain one other sample, respectively.
 When MERGE_TO_CALLS is selected, the